serajsersawi/rpi_git/README.md

 # rpi_git
- This is the repository for assignment1 EE513 Connected Embedded Systems
+ This is the repository for assignment 1 EE513 Connected Embedded Systems